About The Cathedral

 Key Dates

-1837 – The diocese was consecrated to the Sacred Heart by Bishop Wood in 1837.
+1837 – The diocese was consecrated to the Sacred Heart by Bishop Kenrick in 1837.

 September 6, 1846 – Cornerstone laid by Bishop Kenrick; Napoleon LeBrun, Architect.